ne14-golden-path/infrastructure/k8s/readme.md

 In OpenLens, go to (Cluster) > Settings > Metrics and set:
   - PROMETHEUS: Prometheus Operator
   - PROMETHEUS SERVICE ADDRESS: monitoring/prometheus-service:8080
+// for k8s-24 we can use this:  monitoring/prometheus-server:80

 With the above, the CPU and Memory dashboards should show up in OpenLens on the pods (once prometheus is deployed!)